CodeScop/Oge-Mai-Field-Guide/forestquestssummary.md

 - **Rewards:** Wardrobe: Expedition Tambo Belt
 - **Recommendations:** This is a long-term quest that can't be completed until you get halfway through the main quest sequence in the Floating City of Balance, which is a long ways away.
 These monsters are all over Oge-Mai, not just the Forest Region.
 If you want to pick up the quest now so that any battles you have against the appropriate creatures count, go ahead; however, this may be worth saving until you run out of other things to do in the entire game, especially since the only reward is essentially bragging rights and a wardrobe item.

-### The Hunt Begins
+### The Hunt Begins - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • HuntS4 Still Missing Something • ???
 - **Type:** Collection, Streak, Words, Level
 - **Requirements:**
   - Collect: 1 Hunt Map Piece